deep roots in East Texas,

 The outcome was reminiscent of a dime western novel.
 Hardin

-was out of sight before the people could recover their breaths and speak.
-The last
+was out of sight before the people could recover their breaths and

-talked about for years and left Deputy Sonny Speights with a unique
+was talked about for years and left Deputy Sonny Speights with a unique

 and, considering Hardin’s